 If you configured your server with geo-redundant backup, the backup data is also copied to the Azure paired region.
 So, your backup size will be twice the size of the local backup copy.
 Billing is calculated as ( (2 x local backup size) - provisioned storage size ) x price @ gigabytes per month.

 You can use the Backup Storage Used metric in the Azure portal to monitor the backup storage that a server consumes.
 The Backup Storage Used metric represents the sum of storage consumed by all the retained database backups and log backups, based on the backup retention period set for the server.

 Irrespective of the database size, heavy transactional activity on the server generates more WAL files.
 The increase in files in turn increases the backup storage.

-In Flexible Server, performing a PITR creates a new server in the same region as your source server, but you can choose the availability zone.
+In Azure Database for PostgreSQL flexible server, performing a PITR creates a new server in the same region as your source server, but you can choose the availability zone.
 It's created with the source server's configuration for the pricing tier, compute generation, number of virtual cores, storage size, backup retention period, and backup redundancy option.
 Also, tags and settings such as virtual networks and firewall settings are inherited from the source server.